ReVeal: Self-Evolving Code Agents via Reliable Self-Verification: Conclusion

 \section{Conclusion}

-We presented \textit{ReVeal}, a multi-turn reinforcement learning (RL) framework that enhances the reasoning capabilities of large language models (LLMs) through an interleaved generation-verification paradigm.
-By performing self-verification and integrating interactive environment feedback, this design facilitates iterative refinement over multiple reasoning turns.
-ReVeal equips LLMs with strong verification capabilities and demonstrates the surprising power of enabling code LLMs to self-evolve - both during RL training, where it pushes the boundaries beyond the base model, and at test time, where multi-turn generation and verification continually refine its outputs even up to 19 inference turns.
-This compellingly demonstrates ReVeal can enable compute scaling into deeper inference regimes, allowing ReVeal to solve previously intractable problems and evolve novel solutions.
+We presented ReVeal, a multi-turn reinforcement learning (RL) framework that makes verification a first-class optimization target alongside generation and organizes long reasoning chains into iterative generation-verification turns with tool feedback.
+Using TAPO with joint verifiable rewards, ReVeal equips LLMs with strong verification capabilities and demonstrates the surprising power of enabling code LLMs to self-evolve—both during RL training, where it pushes boundaries beyond the base model, and at test time, where multi-turn generation and verification continually refine outputs, even up to 20+ inference turns.
+This compellingly demonstrates that ReVeal can enable compute scaling into deeper inference regimes, allowing it to solve previously intractable problems and evolve novel solutions.
 Furthermore, these newly discovered solutions can be distilled back into the code LLM to further enhance its reasoning capabilities through continued training.

-Although ReVeal is showcased on code generation tasks, its general nature of iterative generation-verification, and dense rewards design can be applied to other domains with verifiable solutions and verifications, offering a promising blueprint for future advances in self-improving, more robust and autonomous AI agents.
+Although we demonstrate ReVeal on code tasks, its general concept of generation-verification, TAPO, and turn-level reward design can be applied to any domain with verifiable rewards for both generation and verification and that exhibits verification asymmetry, offering a promising blueprint for future advances in self-improving, more robust, and autonomous AI agents.